unicef/magicbox/docs/admin/github-workflow.rst

 If there is a URL to view a demo of the project or read more about it, include it too.

 At the top of every GitHub repository, there are fields of metadata for a description, a URL, and topic tags.
-A description and URL helps someone understand tge project in one or two sentences or see a live demo.
+A description and URL helps someone understand the project in one or two sentences or see a live demo.
 Topic tags raise visibility in the GitHub ecosystem and help other people discover new projects.

 .. figure:: /_static/github-workflow-description-tags-empty.png